Kortemme-Lab/loop_modeling/protocols/rosetta/README.rst

 Protocol Descriptions
 ---------------------
-kic.xml
-    This script carries out "Next Generation KIC" as described by Stein et al.
-    This is based on the analytic KIC move for sampling closed backbones.
-Phi and psi torsions are picked from the 2-body Ramachandran distribution, omega torsions are sampled and are picked from a narrow empirical distribution, and both the score function and the temperature are ramped over the course of the simulation.
-After each backbone move, the sidechain rotamers are optimized and the entire loop region in minimized by steepest descent before the resulting conformation is subjected to the Metropolis criterion.
+kic_disk.xml
+    This script carries "Kinematic Closure".
+Use this file when run without databases.

 kic_with_frags.xml
     This script carries out "KIC with Fragments", which has not yet been published.
 It uses a library of fragments culled from the PDB to sample phi, psi, and omega torsions.
 Note that you cannot use this script unless you first generate a fragment library.
 In the future we plan to include the fragment library in the benchmark.
+Use this file when run with a MySQL database.

+kic_with_frags_disk.xml
+    Same protocol to kic_with_frags.xml.
+Use this file when run without databases.

 kic_no_sfxn_ramp.xml
     This is dummy protocol we use just for comparison to other things.
+Use this file when run with a MySQL database.

+kic_no_sfxn_ramp_disk.xml
+    Same protocol to kic_no_sfxn_ramp.xml.
+Use this file when run without databases.

 legacy/loopmodel.xml
     This script is a thin wrapper around the legacy rosetta ``loopmodel`` app,